Sejal24/PD_Manuscript_RIT2_SYT4_pH/README.md

-The following R scripts were used for the analysis performed in the manuscript <preprint link>.
+The following R scripts were used for the analysis performed in the manuscript (https://www.biorxiv.org/content/10.1101/2020.12.16.423140v1).
 The analysis consisted of using the BrainEac and GTEx datasets.

 Data obtained from BrainEac database is publicly available (http://www.braineac.org/).
 To run the analysis, BrianEac data is already provided in the data folder.
 Raw data can be obtained at (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE46706).
 Pre-processed steps were taken to create the data file.
 The data file in the Data folder is pre-formatted with demographics, gene expression (RIT2, SYT4 and CA10) and genotype data in one data frame (BrainEac_allRegions_data.csv).